resendislab/docker_mini_training/README.md

 ## Mini training

 Here you find the materials for my docker mini training from December 1, 2015.
-It consists of a short intro to docker followed by a demo of the cobbrapy docker container.
+It consists of a short intro to docker followed by a demo of the [cobrapy docker container](https://github.com/cdiener/cobra-docker).

 ### Installation